OscarOdh/GMMK3_RGB/README.md

 ### Just run it

 [Download `gmmk3_rgb.zip`](https://github.com/OscarOdh/GMMK3_RGB/raw/main/dist/gmmk3_rgb.zip),
 unzip it anywhere, and run `gmmk3_rgb.exe`.
-That's the whole install — no installer, no runtime to fetch, no registry keys.
+That's the whole install: no installer, no runtime to fetch, no registry keys.

 Keep `config.json` next to the exe; that's where your colours are saved.